Yağlıdere

-Yağlıdere is a town and district of Giresun Province in the Black Sea region of Turkey.

-The district covers one end of the Giresun Mountains, including part of the valley of the Yağlıdere stream, which gives the district its name.
-When the mountain streams that feed the Yağlıdere are in full flood, they can become a threat to the district.
+Yağlıdere is a town in Giresun Province in the Black Sea region of Turkey.
+It is the seat of Yağlıdere District.
+Its population is 7,042 (2022).
+It is in the valley of the Yağlıdere stream, which gives the town its name.

-Yağlıdere is an agricultural district.
-The hillsides are planted with hazelnuts, fruit trees, chestnuts, and other deciduous trees.
-Some tea and corn are grown, and animals graze on the higher slopes.

 The small town of Yağlıdere was founded in 1811 with a marketplace and large mosque.
-7,095 people live there.
-A large portion of the population has migrated to America, especially New York and New Jersey, giving the town its nicknames New Yağlıdere and Little New York.

 Etymology

 Yağlıdere means "fat stream".
 There are two hypotheses regarding the origin of the name.
 One says that in Cakrak village, an ancient Greek town, people use stone tubes from high parts of village to transport milk to the riverside, or town center, making the river seem fat.
 Others say that the river is cursed by Saint Hacı Abdullah Halife, who says "be fat, river, and take one person's life every year."

 The town's original name was "Camiyanı" ("next to the mosque").

 History

 Yağlıdere has historically belonged to the Colchis Kingdom, Pontus Kingdom, Roman Empire, Trabzon Greek Empire, and Ottoman Empire.

 Colchis was a wealthy kingdom, rich with mineral deposits.
 The Colchis used gold and mined other materials.
 The region also was rich with fruits and wild vegetables.
 After the Colchis Kingdom's reign and before the Roman Empire expanded, the king Mithridates VI of Pontus ran away to Sinoria and built 75 strongholds in this area.

 The Roman Empire, under Justinian I, built many bridges, churches, and monasteries in the region.